|

 Technically no but with foreigners it is becoming more and more expected.
 You can read my whole article on tipping according to industries for a better understanding.

-Final thoughts on the best Cafés in Istanbul
+Final thoughts on some of Istanbul’s best Cafes

 Istanbul is a city known for its vibrant coffee shop and cafe culture.